Studies predict that by 2030, retiring boomers will create a 75% increase in need for senior care services.

 With staffing shortages already an issue in the industry, that growing opportunity is a double-edged sword.
 To compete effectively, communities will need to rethink their approach to senior living—not merely to cater to a wider range of resident needs, but to attract and retain the best professional talent as well.

-As providers plan for the New Year, we’ve pulled together four key senior living trends to watch in 2019:
+As providers plan for the year ahead, we’ve pulled together four key senior living trends to watch in 2019:

 1. Independent Living Will Gain Prominence